-Rest assured all data transferred on Motoroffence.co.uk is secured using trusted SSL Certificate from COMODO.
+All data transferred on Motoroffence.co.uk is secured using a trusted SSL Certificate.

-This may be the first time you have been faced with any kind of prosecution and we understand how you probably feel right now.
+Is the first time you are facing a drink driving prosecution?
+We understand how you probably feel right now.
 Please get in touch with our team of expert drink driving solicitors for a free consultation.
-Geoffrey Miller Drink Driving Solicitors are the UK’s most well respected expert drink driving lawyers.
-With particular expertise in drink driving cases involving blood and urine samples.
-Or any of the three breathalysers in use across the country’s police stations (Intoximeter EC/IR; Lion Intoxilyser 6000 UK or Camic Datamaster-check, the printout the police should have offered to you for details of which drink driving device you were breathalysed on.)
+Geoffrey Miller solicitors – the UK’s most well respected expert drink driving solicitors.
+With particular expertise in drink driving cases involving drink driving blood test and drink driving urine test cases.
+We have expert knowledge of any of the three breathalysers in use across the country’s police stations.
+Did the police offer you printout details of the drink driving device used to breathalysed you?
+The Lion Intoxilyser 6000 UK or the Camic Datamaster-check.

-Our drink driving solicitors will listen, advise and, in some cases, console you but we will also give you our honest, no nonsense, straight talking advice.
-Below are some more details of the options we can offer you.
-There’s a lot to read on this page.
-So if you would rather just pick up the phone and talk things through, then please get in touch on Freephone 08000 85 27 84 and speak to our Drink Driving Solicitors today.
+Our drink driving solicitors will listen, advise and, in some cases, console you.
+But we will also give you our honest, no nonsense, straight talking advice.
+In addition below are some more details of the options we can offer you.
+Also, there’s a lot to read on this page.
+So if you would rather just pick up the phone and talk things through.
+Then please get in touch on Freephone 0800 1389 123 and speak to our drink driving solicitors today.

-You can discuss your options free of charge with one of the expert motoring lawyers from the Geoffrey Miller team, based in offices in London and Manchester.
-We deal with cases all over the UK, so whether you are due to appear in Southampton or Newcastle, we have a specialised team of motoring offence drink driving solicitors ready to deal with your case.
-Our phones are manned throughout the day and night by real lawyers (not in a call centre) all of whom are experts in the field of motoring law with specific emphasis on drink driving cases.
+Discuss your options free of charge with one of the expert drink driving solicitors from the Geoffrey Miller team.
+Based in offices in London and Manchester, we deal with cases all over the UK.
+Therefore, whether you are due to appear in Southampton or Newcastle.
+Furthermore, we have a specialised team of motoring offence drink driving solicitors ready to deal with your case.
+In addition, customers can contact us day and night by real lawyers (not in a call centre).
+All of whom are experts in the field of motoring law with specific emphasis on drink drive cases.
 You may be put through directly to Managing Director, Jeanette Miller aka “Miss Justice” or a member of her highly skilled team.

-Our specialist drink driving solicitors have taken the time to answer your most important questions, about everything you need to know about your drink driving case.
+Our specialist drink driving solicitors have taken the time to answer your most important questions.
+Please read everything you need to know about your drink driving case below.

 A drink driving conviction will appear on your driving record held by DVLA for a period of 11 years from the date of the conviction.
-This is partly because of the laws on spent convictions, but also because of the rules about repeat offenders.
-If you are convicted of another relevant offence (drink driving, drug driving or failing to provide a specimen), within 10 years of the previous conviction.
-You face much tougher penalties starting with a minimum disqualification of 3 years.
+This is partly because of the laws on spent convictions.
+But also because of the rules about repeat offenders.
+If your convicted of another relevant offence (drink driving, drug driving or failing to provide a specimen), within 10 years of the previous conviction.
+Therefore, you face much tougher penalties starting with a minimum disqualification of 3 years.

-Rules on spent convictions are contained in the Rehabilitation of Offenders Act 1974.
-When a conviction is “spent” it means that you would not have to declare it in answer to the question, “Do you have any criminal convictions?”
-Not all convictions are spent after the same period of time.
-A conviction becomes spent at the end of the longest of:
+Rules on spent convictions are in the Rehabilitation of Offenders Act 1974.
+When a conviction is “spent” it means that you would not have to declare it when asked the question.
+“Do you have any criminal convictions?”.
+Because, not all convictions are spent after the same period of time.
+So, a conviction becomes spent at the end of the longest of:

 |Eleven years for disqualification for drink driving/drug driving/failing to provide a sample|